jundalisay/superblist/content/en/material/principles/intro/chapter-01.md

 <!-- This is why Newton kept on studying the Bible and making predictions from it, as if they could ever come true.
 His  -->

 Newton's ignorance of metaphysics is why he could not find the cause of gravity.
+But it is most obvious in his attempts to find hidden codes or prophecies in the Bible.

 {{< q a="Newton" c="Principia Mathematica Book 3, General Scholium" >}}
 But I have not been able to discover the cause of gravity from phenomena.
 I have no hypotheses because hypotheses have no place in experimental philosophy..
 To me, it is enough that gravity exists and that it accounts for all the motions of the the celestial bodies, and of our sea.